This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Follow the Lincoln Memorial Reflecting Pool to The Vietnam Veterans Memorial.
 This memorial was constructed to create a space of healing and remembrance following the Vietnam War.
 It was dedicated in 1982.

 The memorial includes the Three Servicemen statue, the Vietnam Women’s Memorial, the In Memory plaque, a flagpole with both the United States flag and the MIA flag, and The Wall.
-The Wall lists names of soldiers confirmed lost or missing in action during the war.

 The statues are a bit spread out, so keep an eye out for the Three Servicemen statue and Vietnam Women’s memorial near The Wall.